safreita1/malnet-graph/README.md

 ![Function call graph](images/fcg.png)

-### How do we download and explore MalNet?
-We have designed and developed **[MalNet Explorer](www.mal-net.org/explore)**, an interactive graph exploration and visualization tool to help people easily explore the data before downloading.
-Figure 3 shows MalNet Explorer’s desktop web interface and its main components.
-MalNet Explorer and the data is available online at: www.mal-net.org.

 ### How to run the code?
 The experiments we conducted in the [arXiv paper](https://arxiv.org/abs/2011.07682) can be run using dm_experiments.py.